 In our world today, riven as it is by political conflict for a myriad of reasons, we are continually faced with endless questions regarding the identities of various population groups, national or otherwise.
 One such distinctive populace at the centre of world affairs, due to the unfortunate situation in Palestine, are the Jews.

-Growing up in Ireland, I was aware of the suffering of the Jewish people during the Holocaust, and the horrific attempts that were made to completely exterminate the entire Jewish population of Europe.
+Growing up in Ireland, and long before the emergence of Rebel Voice, I was aware of the suffering of the Jewish people during the Holocaust, and the horrific attempts that were made to completely exterminate the entire Jewish population of Europe.
 I later learned of the persecution of this people throughout the centuries.

 As I matured, I developed a wary approach to speaking the word, Jew.
 I noticed that then, and now, many others in society were extremely cautious about discussing world Jewry or using such terms.
 It may be that, as in my case, individuals are afraid of upsetting anyone, and fear employing such terms as Jew, Jewry and Jewish, as they may carry a perceived tenderness that could cause Gentiles (non-Jews) to inadvertently offend a Jewish person.

 Such is the power of the imagery from the death-camps of the Holocaust, that many citizens who would otherwise have a healthy curiosity towards the Jewish people, as they might hold for Mormons for example, shy away from all topics related to Judaism.
 This reluctance is compounded by virulent rhetoric emanating from Israel and its supporters.
 Insults such as ‘anti-Semitic’ and ‘Holocaust denier’ are levelled willy-nilly at many who take an interest in Judaism.
 This has the unfortunate effect of intimidating Gentiles away from any examination of Judaism and/or the Jewish identity.